Welcome to Scribe, this little haven of peace where you can read original stories written from the heart!

 Note: You’ll find here stories in English and French.
 We are convinced that mixing languages, writers and cultures can produce compelling stories!

 Whatever happens, you own your story and you keep all rights on it.
+Keep in mind, however, that if you choose to publish your story in Scribe, it is to keep it there.

 Feel free to contact me if you have any questions.